pradeepjos/Learner-sHubAutoHotKey/README.md

 Link for AutoHotKey Forum: https://www.autohotkey.com/boards/

 # Disclaimer:
 The links used in this application are based on my personal learning experience.
 I'm not a contributer to any of the websites mentioned.
 If you find any misinformation in the content provided please reach out to the concerned website/owner.
 I hope this application saves your time in accessing important resources and helps you to learn more skills.
+Will be adding more resources in the future.
+Please do comment your feedback.

 # Wishing you all the very best for your future endeavours.